Generalized symmetries and conservation laws of (1+1)-dimensional Klein-Gordon equation

-Shapovalov and Shirokov stated in~\cite{ShapovalovShirokov1992} that for any $r\in\mathbb N_0$, an arbitrary linear second-order partial differential equation with nondegenerate symbol and more than two independent variables possesses only a finite number of linearly independent linear symmetry operators up to order~$r$ and admits no nonlinear generalized symmetries.
+Shapovalov and Shirokov stated in~\cite{ShapovalovShirokov1992} that for any $r\in\mathbb N_0$, an arbitrary linear second-order partial differential equation with nondegenerate symbol and more than two independent variables possesses only a finite number of linearly independent linear symmetry operators up to order~$r$ and admits no ``nonlinear'' generalized symmetries.
 Therein, they also described the algebra of generalized symmetries of the Laplace--Beltrami equation in the space~$\mathbb R^{p,q}$ in terms of the universal enveloping algebra of the essential Lie invariance algebra of this equation; see~\cite{Eastwood2005} for further deeper study of the algebra of generalized symmetries of the Laplace equation.

-Note that the algebra of generalized symmetries of the allied (1+1)-dimensional wave equation $u_{xy}=0$ is well known \cite[Section~18.4]{Ibragimov1985}, and its structure is essentially different from that of the corresponding algebra of the equation~$\mathcal L$.
-Nonlinear wave equations of the form $u_{xy}=f(u)$ admitting generalized symmetries whose characteristics do not depend on the independent variables were singled out in~\cite{ZhiberShabat1979}; see also \cite[Section~21.2]{Ibragimov1985}.
-The complete classification of conservation laws of equations in this class was initiated and partially carried out in~\cite{FoxGoertsches2011}.
+Note that the algebra of generalized symmetries and the spaces of local conservation laws and variational symmetries of the associated Lagrangian of the allied (1+1)-dimensional wave equation $u_{xy}=0$ are known, see~\cite[Section~18.4]{Ibragimov1985} and~\cite{PopovychCheviakov2020}, and they essentially differ from the corresponding objects for the equation~$\mathcal L$.
+Nonlinear wave equations of the form \mbox{$u_{xy}=f(u)$} admitting generalized symmetries whose characteristics do not depend on the independent variables were singled out in~\cite{ZhiberShabat1979}; see also \cite[Section~21.2]{Ibragimov1985}.
+The complete classification of local conservation laws of equations in this class was initiated and partially carried out in~\cite{FoxGoertsches2011}.